Asabeneh/30-Days-Of-JavaScript/11_Day_Destructuring_and_spreading/11_day_destructuring_and_spreading.md

 ## Destructuring and Spread

-Destructuring is a way to unpack arrays, and objects and assigning to a distinct variable.
+Destructuring is a way to unpack arrays and objects and assigning to a distinct variable.

 ### Destructing Arrays